 Exercise Connecting Symbols to Psychological Principles

 You can do this exercise on your own.
-But this exercise works best with a partner.
-Ideally, someone on the same quest.
-Also, someone you can talk with openly without filtering your answers.
-Again, be sure to jot down the principal points of your discovery in your journal.
+But this exercise works best with a partner—ideally, someone on the same quest.
+Find someone you can talk with openly without filtering your answers.
+Be sure to jot down your discoveries in your journal.
 Things may come up that don’t seem important until after you’ve had time to ponder your answers.

 - First, find several sources.
 Use different authors and publishers.
-Using a diverse number of resources will help you come up with the best overall meaning.
+Using a diverse number of resources will help you develop the best overall meaning.
 It will show a general historical meaning for the symbol.
 Bestiaries are rich sources for this type of data (see below for information about this source).